2/21/2025

 Kevin

 Good day and thank you for standing by.
-Welcome to the fourth quarter 2024 Employers Holdings and Earnings Conference call.
+Welcome to the fourth quarter 2024 Employers' Holdings and Earnings Conference call.
 At this time, all participants are on a listen-only mode.
 After the speaker's presentation, there'll be a question and answer session.
-To ask a question during the session, you'll need to press star one one on your telephone.
+To ask a question during the session, you'll need to press star 1-1 on your telephone.
 You will then hear an automated message advising your hand is raised.
-To withdraw your question, please press star one one again.
+To withdraw your question, please press star 1-1 again.
 Please be advised today's conference is being recorded.
-I would now like to hand the conference over to your speaker today, Laurie Brown.
-Please go ahead.
+I would now like to hand the conference over to your speaker today.
+Lori Brown, please go ahead.

 speaker